bytebase/bytebase/docs/design/sql-review-source-code-tour.snb.md

 ## The Catalog

 The catalog is the schema information for a database.
-For some rules, we need some information from the catalog. e.g. if we have a SQL `ALTER TABLE t RENAME INDEX uk to uk_name;` and want to check the columns in this index, we can not get this information from this SQL statement.
+For some rules, we need some information from the catalog. e.g. if we have a SQL `ALTER TABLE t RENAME INDEX uk to uk_name;` and want to check the columns in this index, we cannot get this information from this SQL statement.
 So we need a catalog to retrieve the column info.

 ## How to Implement a SQL Advisor